JANUS: A Difference-Oriented Analyzer For Financial Centralization Risks in Smart Contracts

 Our experiments are conducted on a server with a 2.40GHz CPU, 128GB of RAM, and an NVIDIA GeForce RTX 3090 graphics card, running Ubuntu 18.04.6 LTS.

 Our experimental dataset comprises a \textit{comparison dataset} and a \textit{real-world dataset}:

-The \textit{comparison dataset} draws from two sources: 1) the open source dataset provided by Pied-Piper \cite{tool}, containing smart contracts categorized into five types of centralization risks: \textit{Arbitrarily Transfer}, \textit{Destroy Account}, \textit{Arbitrarily Mint}, \textit{Freeze Account}, and \textit{Disable Transferring}.
-2) smart contracts with financial centralization risks exhibiting security events, totaling 9 according to \cite{event1} \cite{event2} \cite{event3} \cite{event4}.
-Note that we exclude contracts from the Pied-Piper dataset that cannot be compiled.
+The \textit{comparison dataset} draws from two sources: 1) the open source dataset provided by Pied-Piper \cite{tool}, containing smart contracts categorized into five types of centralized risks: \textit{Arbitrarily Transfer}, \textit{Destroy Account}, \textit{Arbitrarily Mint}, \textit{Freeze Account}, and \textit{Disable Transferring}.
+2) smart contracts with financial centralized risks exhibiting security events, totaling 9 according to \cite{event1} \cite{event2} \cite{event3} \cite{event4}.
+Note that we compile each contract using the compiler version specified in its code and exclude non-compilable contracts.
 From these sources, we obtain 270 contracts containing risks.
-We then manually create fixed versions for each of them, resulting in a final \textit{comparison dataset} consisting of 540 smart contracts.
+We manually repair the risky code to produce 270 repaired versions of the contracts, i.e., risk-free contracts.
+Ultimately, the totaling 540 contracts, collectively form our \textit{comparison dataset}.

 The \textit{real-world dataset}, sourced from Ethereum and Binance Smart Chain using a crawler \cite{crawler}, comprises 33,151 smart contracts deployed in real-world environments from various addresses.
-Note that we focus exclusively on finance-related, i.e., contracts related to token or ether transferring, as our goal is to detect financial centralization risks.
-The screening criteria for finance-related contracts are implemented according to \cite{wang2023automated}.
+Note that there is one duplicate contract between comparison dataset and real-world dataset.
+Due to the small number, no specific action was taken to address this contract.